AdamZieman/JobApplicationVault/README.md

 ## Usage

-1. Navigate to the project directory: `cd job-application-vault`
+1. Navigate to the project's source code directory: `cd job-application-vault/src`
 2. Run the application: `python main.py`
 3. Use the application to add, edit, and manage your job applications